skynettechnologies/aimeos-accessbility-extension/README.md

 After adding this it will create ADA setting in the aimeos backend and through that we can set All In One Accessibilty Setting i.e. color, Where would you like to place accessibility icon, License Key (which you can get it by clicking on buy plan as shown below of it.)

 ### For Any queries
-For any queries please ping us at [Skynet Technologies Support](mailto:aimeos@skynettechnologies.com)
+For any kind of queries please Email us at [Skynet Technologies Support](mailto:aimeos@skynettechnologies.com)